 How about becoming part of the story?

-View our EMT openings as well as other positions available at Orange City Area Health System.
+View our EMT and Paramedic openings as well as other positions available at Orange City Area Health System.

 We are looking for people to join our EMS squad as EMTs or drivers.
 Our team of dedicated professionals work together and support each other as they serve our communities.

 - We pay tuition for the EMT certification course and all continuing education.
 EMT class starts in September.

 - Competitive pay for taking calls and being on-call.